Metro (magazine): Bauer Media, 2013–2020

+Changing hands, 2020–present

 In early April 2020, the Bauer Media Group closed down Metro and several of its New Zealand operations in response to the economic effects of the COVID-19 pandemic in New Zealand.
 On 17 June 2020, Sydney investment firm Mercury Capital purchased Metro as part of its acquisition of Bauer Media's New Zealand and Australian media assets.
-On 17 July, Mercury Capital confirmed that it would be selling Metro to the independent publisher Simon Chesterman.
+On 17 July, Mercury Capital confirmed that it would be selling Metro to the independent publisher Simon Chesterman who formed Metro Media Group with editor Henry Oliver and others.

-AwardsMetro won a number of 2010 Qantas Media Awards: